-Patricia Viscomi is the associate director of the Center for Conflict Dynamics.
-She oversees all marketing, sales, testing and logistics associated with the Conflict Dynamics Profile and program support for the Center.
+Patricia Viscomi is the Associate Director of the Center for Conflict Dynamics and Mediation Training Institute.
+She oversees all operations, marketing, sales, testing and logistics associated with the Conflict Dynamics Profile and program support for the Center and Mediation Training Institute.
 She provides training, support and marketing assistance to Center consultants and clients.
-Patty received her BA with high honors from Eckerd College and her MBA and MA in Human Resource Management from Webster University.
-She was in the 2007 edition of Who's Who Among Students in American Universities and Colleges.
-Patty also served as Chair of Staff Council at Eckerd College for the 2007-08 academic year.
+Patty received her BA with high honors from Eckerd College and her MBA and MA in Human Resource Management from Webster University, where she was awarded Outstanding Graduate Student of the Year.
+Patty is a master trainer of the Conflict Dynamics Profile, has served on several boards and, also served as Chair of Staff Council at Eckerd College for the 2007-08 academic year.